 Currently, our PCT commercialization efforts are focused in the area of genomic, proteomic, lipidomic, and small molecule sample preparation.
-We do not believe that our current Barocycler® products used in sample preparation are considered "medical devices" under the United States Food, Drug and Cosmetic Act (the "FDA Act") and we do not believe that we are subject to the law's general control provisions that include requirements for registration, listing of devices, quality regulations, labeling and prohibitions against misbranding and adulteration.
+We do not believe that our current Barocycler products used in sample preparation are considered "medical devices" under the United States Food, Drug and Cosmetic Act (the "FDA Act") and we do not believe that we are subject to the law's general control provisions that include requirements for registration, listing of devices, quality regulations, labeling and prohibitions against misbranding and adulteration.
 We also do not believe that we are subject to regulatory inspection and scrutiny.
-If, however, we are successful in commercializing PCT in applications beyond our current focus area of genomic, proteomic, lipidomic, and small molecule sample preparation, such as protein purification, pathogen inactivation and iregulation by the FDA that include requirements for registration listing of devices, quality regulations, labeling, and prohibitions against misbranding and adulteration.
+If, however, we are successful in commercializing PCT in applications beyond our current focus area of genomic, proteomic, lipidomic, and small molecule sample preparation, such as protein purification, pathogen inactivation and immunodiagnostics, our products may be considered "medical devices" under the FDA Act, at which point we would be subject to the law's general control provisions and regulation by the FDA that include requirements for registration listing of devices, quality regulations, labeling, and prohibitions against misbranding and adulteration.
 The process of obtaining approval to market these devices in the other potential applications of PCT would be costly and time consuming and could possibly prohibit us from pursuing such markets.

 Some of our devices may also become subject to the European Pressure Equipment Directive, which requires certain pressure equipment meet certain quality and safety standards.
-We do not believe that we are currently subject to this directive because our Barocycler® instruments are below the threshold documented in the text of the directive.
+We do not believe that we are currently subject to this directive because our Barocycler instruments are below the threshold documented in the text of the directive.
 If our interpretation were to be challenged, we could incur significant costs defending the challenge, and we could face production and selling delays, all of which could harm our business.

-We self-certified that our Barocycler® instrumentation was electromagnetically compatible, or "CE" compliant, which means that our Barocycler® instruments meet the essential requirements of the relevant European health, safety and environmental protection legislation.
+We self-certified that our Barocycler instrumentation was electromagnetically compatible, or "CE" compliant, which means that our Barocycler instruments meet the essential requirements of the relevant European health, safety and environmental protection legislation.
 In order to maintain our CE Marking, a requirement to sell equipment in many countries of the European Union, we are obligated to uphold certain safety and quality standards.
-Due to outsourcing manufacturing to CBM for all Barocycler 2320 EXT instruments currently in inventory or sold in 2020, an ISO certified contract manufacturer, we believe compliance with CE and other required marks and certifications is well controlled.